Kamva-Ntlanga/hospitality-management-system/REFLECTION_ASSIGNMENT7.md

 This assignment taught me that a Kanban board is not just a visual aid.
 When set up thoughtfully, it becomes the central hub for a project.
 It provides transparency, enforces discipline (through WIP limits), and makes progress measurable.

-The most important lesson was that **customising columns to match your actual workflow is essential**.
+The most important lesson was that customising columns to match your actual workflow is essential.
 Generic columns are a start, but adding "Testing" and "Blocked" makes the board more useful for identifying bottlenecks.

-I also learned how to enable and test GitHub's built-in automation workflows (`Item added to project`, `Item closed`, `Pull request merged`).
+I also learned how to enable and test GitHub's built-in automation workflows Item added to project, Item closed, Pull request merged).
 These automations keep the board accurate without manual effort, which is a huge time-saver in Agile development.

-**Word count: ~450 words**